KimTurboutique/Pro-README-Generator/READme Folder/READ.md

   - [Questions](#questions)

   ## Installation
-  3 steps
+  npm install command

   ## Usage
-  testing the use
+  run node index.js command

   ## License
 this project is licensed under the MIT license

   ## Contributing
-  contribute my sending updates
+  Send your feedback by email or through Github

   ## Tests
-  node test
+  npm test

   ## Questions
-  If you have any questions email at kimrad@gmail.com
+  If you have any questions email at kimberly_radway@live.com

-  If you want to see more of my work you can visit my GitHub page [turbo](https://github.com/turbo)
+  If you want to see more of my work you can visit my GitHub page [@KimTurboutique](https://github.com/@KimTurboutique)